friedgreenrepos/emacs-config/README.md

 (global-set-key (kbd "C-d") 'duplicate-line)
 ;; end of duplicate line remapping

 ```
+## Org mode
+I still keep my org mode configuration inside .emacs file...
+Most likely it's not the best way to do it but ¯\_(ツ)_/¯

 ## Optional (currently not installed):
 - Download and install Hack font from [here](https://sourcefoundry.org/hack/)
 - Install atom-one-dark theme from [this repo](https://github.com/jonathanchu/atom-one-dark-theme)